Image 1 of 2

 Camassia quamash

 Native.
-A perennial bulbs with beautiful blue flowers in spring that attract many pollinators.
+A perennial bulbs with beautiful blue flowers in spring that is loved by many pollinator species.

 Camas is a culturally, nutritionally and economically important plant for indigenous people in the Northwest and has been tended in bulb gardens for thousands of years.

 Camas is at home in seasonally moist areas such as prairies, wet meadows, swales and rain gardens.
-And it can also naturalize in average garden soil.
+And it can also naturalize in regular garden soil.

 Grows 18-36” tall.
 Plant in full sun to light shade.